Looking for plastic figures for your OO, Hornby, model railway? There are many figures available but what size is right for your layout?

 Let’s not waste mine or your time here.

-The correct size of figure for a OO gauge model railway is approx. 21mm or 0.82 inches.
+The correct size of a figure for an OO gauge model railway is approx. 21mm or 0.82 inches.

 This being based on the average height of a person in the UK being 175.3cm or 5.7 feet (Wikipedia)